Legacy Modernisation

 .NET Framework to .NET 8

-If you have a working .NET Framework application that needs updating, I can upgrade it to .NET 8 — modern performance, long-term support, and the ability to deploy to current infrastructure.
+If you have a working .NET Framework application that needs updating, I can upgrade it to .NET 8 — modern performance, long-term support, and the ability to deploy to current infrastructure. .NET Framework 4.8 is in maintenance mode — no new features, and increasingly difficult to find developers who want to work with it.

 Discuss Your Migration